-Further to this, after some research, we found Kids for Kids which supports children in Darfur, Sudan.
-Their goal is to help children that the world has forgotten who live lives of inexcusable and unimaginable hardship.
-The key aim of the money which is raised is to provide a goat for families, enabling the charity help the people directly rather than merely providing them with money.
-The children in Darfur are malnourished in a lot of villages in the area.
-Many have had no protein, minerals or vitamins for months on end which not only means lasting damage to them physically but their IQ is reduced, often irreparably.
-Goat’s milk therefore helps transforms a child’s health.
-To read more about their mission visit www.kidsforkids.org.uk.
+In 2017/18 we supported international charity, Kids for Kids which supports children in Darfur, Sudan.
+Their goal is to help children who live lives of inexcusable and unimaginable hardship.
+The key aim of the money which was raised to provide a goat for families, enabling the charity help the people directly rather than merely providing them with money.
+A total of £5,350 was raised throughout the year.

 For 2018/19 we have decided to support a local, national and international charity, with all funds raised at the end of the year being split evenly between the three.
 Here’s some more information about each of the incredible organisations!

 A charity close to everyone’s hearts at Edgeborough, and the focus of the school’s most successful ever charity fundraising, robbiesrally is one of our three chosen charities for 2018/19 for a poignant reason.

 robbiesrally was chosen as the sole charity for the 2016/17 academic year, and in July 2017, robbiesrhythms, the final event of the school’s fundraising efforts, bought an end to what was an incredible effort from everyone connected to the school.
 People swam, ran, cycled, baked and danced at every opportunity they could to help raise a total of over £60,000 for an incredible charity set up by an incredible young boy.

 We have chosen it as one of our three charities for 2018/19 as a tribute to Robbie, with it being the year he would have left the school as a Year 8 leaver, like his older brother and sister had done before him.